Advertisement

 VOTERS IN SIX US states have approved measures to protect or expand abortion rights, but Florida failed to add abortion rights to its state constitution.

-Of the ten states with abortion measures on the ballot, Arizona, Colorado, Maryland, Missouri, Nevada and New York passed the measures.
-South Dakota rejected a measure that would have restored or protected abortion rights, with results still pending in Montana and Nebraska.
+Of the ten states with abortion measures on the ballot, Arizona, Colorado, Maryland, Missouri, Montana, Nevada and New York passed the measures.
+South Dakota and Nebraska rejected measures that would have restored or protected abortion rights.

 Most voters supported the Florida measure, but it fell short of the required 60% to pass constitutional amendments in the state.
 Most states require a simple majority.